trxe/notes-blog/content/parallel-conc-prog/3-memory-model.md

 C++ compiler can perform **any changes** so long as these are obeyed:

-- Data written to files is exactly as if the program was executed as written
+- Data written to files is exactly **as if** the program was executed as written
-- Prompting text sent to device must be shown before wait forinput
+- Prompting text sent to device must be shown before wait for input

 But program with **undefined behaviour** is free from the as-if rule.